ddev/ddev-contrib/recipes/drupal8-multisite/README.md

 ## Install the "basic" demo site

-We can follow the same steps as we did for "umami" for the "basic"" site.
+We can follow the same steps as we did for "umami" for the "basic" site.
 We already have the directory, URL, database, and `sites.php` setup.
 So all that needs to be done is:

 1. Inspect  [web/sites/basic/settings.php](web/sites/basic/settings.php) and copy it to `web/sites/basic`.
 2. Visit `https://basic.ddev.site` and install the site with the *Standard* profile